fortian/mwmg/config/mwmg/README.md

 interval, and displaying near-real-time results.
 (All data is delayed by the length of one interval.)

+`mwmg` can be configured at compile-time to exit after a specific amount of time has passed, or to keep running until closed.
+It can be stopped by the window manager, with `xkill` on the control window, by sending it a `TERM` signal, or with Control-C.

 # Configuration

 For historical reasons, `mwmg` uses a format similar to `.ini` files.
 Order